graphhopper/directions-api/isochrone.md

 see [Wikipedia](http://en.wikipedia.org/wiki/Isochrone_map).
 It is also called **reachability** or **walkability**.

+With the same API you can also calculate isodistances, just use the parameter `distance_limit` instead of time_limit`.

 ### API Clients and Examples

 See the [clients](./index.md#api-clients-and-examples) section in the main document and [live examples](https://graphhopper.com/api/1/examples/#isochrone).